zuozhenggh/learning-library/data-management-library/database/text/full-text-indexing/queries/queries.md

     The search string argument to CONTAINS has its own syntax, with various internal operators such as __AND__, __OR__, __NEAR__ and many others.
 We'll just show one example here, for more information you should refer to the [Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/ccref/oracle-text-CONTAINS-query-operators.html).

-    Before, we searched for "quick" but didn't find "quickly".
+    Before, we searched for "John" but didn't find "Johnny".
 Let's search for either:

     ```
     <copy>
-    select * from mytable
+    select * from user_data
-        where contains ( text, 'quick OR quickly' ) > 0
+        where contains ( note, 'john OR johnny' ) > 0
     </copy>
     ```